simonmichael/hledger/hledger/hledger.m4.md

 # DATE DESCRIPTION           ; This is a transaction comment.
 #   ACCOUNT NAME 1  AMOUNT1  ; <- posting 1.
 This is a posting comment.
 #   ACCOUNT NAME 2  AMOUNT2  ; <- posting 2.
-Postings must be idented.
+Postings must be indented.
 #               ; ^^ At least 2 spaces between account and amount.
 #   ...  ; Any number of postings is allowed.
 The amounts must balance (sum to 0).